-The Fidelidade Group operates in the Portuguese insurance market through five companies: Fidelidade, Multicare, Fidelidade Assistência, Via Directa and Companhia Portuguesa de Resseguros.

-In the international market, it operates through its branches - in Spain, France, Luxembourg, and Mozambique - and through its subsidiaries - Fidelidade Angola, Garantia Cabo Verde, Fidelidade Macau, La Positiva (Peru), Alianza (Bolivia), Alianza Garantia (Paraguay) and Fid Chile.

-The Fidelidade Group also has subsidiaries and strategic shareholdings in companies that provide services that are complementary to insurance (e.g., the Luz Saúde Group, CETRA, EAPS, Fidelidade Property, Tenax, etc.), which fit within the strategy of guaranteeing operational excellence and service quality throughout the value chain, enabling the Fidelidade Group to position itself as a global service provider of people protection.
+Through its participation in the Fidelidade Group, Longrun, operates in the Portuguese insurance market through five companies: Fidelidade, Multicare, Fidelidade Assistência, Via Directa and Companhia Portuguesa de Resseguros.
+In the international market it operates through its branches - in Spain, France, Luxembourg and Mozambique - and through its subsidiaries - Fidelidade Angola, Garantia (Cape Verde), SIM (Mozambique), Fidelidade Macau, La Positiva (Peru), Alianza (Bolivia), Alianza Garantia (Paraguay) and Fid Chile.
+Fidelidade also has subsidiaries and strategic shareholdings in companies that provide services that are complementary to insurance (e.g., the Luz Saúde Group, CETRA, EAPS, Fidelidade Property, Tenax, etc.).
+These fit within the strategy of guaranteeing operational excellence and service quality throughout the value chain, enabling the Fidelidade Group to position itself as a global service provider of people protection.